naproche/naproche/lib/tex/README.md

 the document a second time.

-## "basic-notions"

-Required by Naproche's set theory and arithmetic libraries and by any formalizations based on then.

 ## "libraries"

-`libraries` is used by Naproche's set theory and arithmetic libraries to provide a document layout that is rather suitable for libraries than for stand-alone files.
+`libraries` is used by Naproche's libraries to provide a document layout that is rather suitable for libraries than for stand-alone files.

 ## "naproche-puzzle"